Danish standards for terms of employment

 Please follow link for specific information on working hours as a researcher and under the Pay Limit Scheme.

 The EU Working Time Directive determines that the average weekly working hours within a 4 month period must not be higher than 48 hours.

 Please note that the so called "70-year rule" was repealed as of 1 January 2016.
 This means that it is no longer possible to agree to a contract stating that the employment ends when the employer reaches a certain age.

 Furthermore, please note that Danish employment contracts must comply with current regulation on job, competition and customer clauses, cf. the Act on employment clauses of 1 January 2016.
 Employment contracts not complying with this act are not corresponding to Danish standards.

-If SIRI has any doubts whether your salary and terms of employment correspond to Danish standards, we can ask experts in the field, e.g. one of the regional labour market councils, to assess the terms of employment.
+If SIRI has any doubts whether your salary and terms of employment correspond to Danish standards, we can ask one of the regional labour market councils to assess the terms of employment.

-If the experts find that the terms of your contract do not correspond to Danish standards, we will then request your comments before we make a decision in your case.
+If the council finds that the terms of your contract do not correspond to Danish standards, we will then request your comments before we make a decision in your case.

 When applying for most types of Danish residence and work permit after 1 January 2021 only salary in the form of liquid assets can be included in the assessment of whether the offered salary correspond to Danish standards.
 Payment to labour market pension schemes can be included in the assessment of the wage level.